 - A green screen, which is used in many Hollywood movies, is a filming technique where a green background in front of objects allows a separately filmed background to be added later.
 This can be used along with stop motion animation or solo.

 The device – You don’t need to get too fancy when it comes to creating movies.
 We use an iPad with a Rug-Ed ProLOCK case, because it has a moveable stand that keeps the iPad still.
 If you need to use a desktop computer, Hue creates a moveable camera and software for stop motion.

 Going green – You can spend a lot of money buying fancy green screens, but I went to Hobby Lobby and bought three yards of green felt.
 I attached this to my bulletin board and let it hang to the floor.
 Green construction paper works great for smaller movies.

 Editing- Using the Stop Motion Studio app (for Android) with a device allows students to easily record and take photos.
 Green Screen by Do Ink is a great kid friendly app for using a green screen.
 It allows you to easily remove backgrounds and add in new photos or videos.

 All students need is a device – they can use a phone or tablet.
 The Stop Motion Studio app is FREE, so this is a great one to provide to your class.
 I start off by reviewing vocabulary and other important items from my movie making project kit.

-HOW CAN THIS WORK SOCIALLY DISTANCED?
+HOW CAN THIS WORK WITH LITTLE MATERIALS?

 Create a station and allow your students to rotate.
 Even if you only have one device in your classroom, let one student per week work on their movie.
 If you have multiple devices, spread your students out around the room, or let them film from their desk.
 Ask them to bring in props from home and store them in a baggie, so they have their own.
 Number your devices, this way the same student uses it that week.
 This is not ideal, but it still works!